AayushRajput006/Data-Structures-and-Algorithms/README.md

 Binary Search  - works on sorted arrays only by divide & conquer technique.
 5. 2-Dimensional Array - Representation as rows and columns indexes.
 6. Conversion - Binary to decimal & Decimal to Binary.
-7. Question -  Majority element in the array
+7. Question -  Majority element in the array  using brute-force approach.